Dyrits/GET-IT-DONE/README.md

 ### Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
-Please make sure to update tests as appropriate (if any).

 ### Try it!
 [GitHub - View deployment](https://dyrits.github.io/GET-IT-DONE/)